mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 If you focus on helping the author make their code easy to understand, correctness will naturally follow.
 Instead of trying to think of edge cases that would break their code, read their unit tests.
 If you can think of edge cases that are not covered in the author's unit tests, don't waste mental energy testing the code in your head to see if your edge case would break their code.
 Just ask them to write the unit test.
 Did the *author* think of all the edge cases?
 If it's hard to write unit tests for the edge cases, that's an indication that they need to refactor their code to make their changes easier to test.
 My code reviews often expose bugs, but I am generally not the one to find them.
 I'll push the author to either write additional test cases or break up their code to make it easier to test and then they find the bugs themselves.

+**Don't be embarrassed to admit you have trouble understanding the code.**

 If you find yourself struggling to understand the code you're reviewing, that's a big red flag.
 Develeopers, especially junior developers, can be reluctant to admit they don't understand the code.
 Don't just think to yourself, "It's my fault for not understanding this because I'm not a very strong programmer."
 All source code should be intelligible to the most junior developer responsible for maintaining it.
 If the code breaks and the original author has left your team or they're on vacation that day, you, as the code reviewer, are first in line to fix the issue.
 Never just give the benefit of the doubt and sign off on unintelligible code with the assumption that they know what they were doing.

 The exception is if the struggle is from a lack of familiarity with the language or the underlying libraries.
 In this case, you should take the time to understand the libraries.
-You can also consider asking the author to pull in an additional reviewer more familiar with the technologies involved, but make sure to keep learning about these technologies so that you can eventually handle these reviews on your own.
+You can also consider asking the author to pull in an additional co-reviewer more familiar with the technologies involved, but make sure to keep learning about these technologies so that you can eventually handle these reviews on your own.

 ## Never use the word 'you'